ianmicheal/MPEG1-Decode-library-for-Dreamcast-Ver.0.8-2023-09-19-Tashi/README.md

 MPEG1 Decode library for Dreamcast Ver.0.8
 	2023/09/19 Tashi
 #### UPDATES ####
-Direct render update 7/6/2024 Ian micheal
+Direct render update 7/6/2024 Ian micheal for old kos2.0 the pvr api has changed
 #### FEATURES ####
 You can play MPEG1 videos with audio.
 Audio is monaural only.
 For stereo, only the left channel will be played.